taylorallen0913/fbla-app/Bay_CaliforniaHighSchool/README.md

 ## Technology Stack

+### Front End
 To enable the capability of the application to be cross-platform, our team used a framework called [React Native](https://reactnative.dev/).
 This technology combines the extremly powerful web development Javascript framework, [ReactJS](https://reactjs.org/), with features from native mobile development, to allow for the "write once run anywhere" capabilities the framework provides.
 Ultimately this means that you can write one app which compiles into both IOS and Android Native code without sacrificing performance.

+### Back End
+The Firebase/Firestore SDK was used for the back end.
+Firebase aided in user authentication and Firestore provided access to a simple NoSQL database

 ## Key Features By User Group